YiseBoge/HEMIS_Laravel/readme.md

     * Clone/Download the Project

     * Create a database (and user).
-As an option you can run the `create_db.sql` file provided in the root directory
+As an option you can run the `create_db.sql` file provided in the `/docs` folder in the root directory
     * Copy the `.env.example` file and rename it to `.env`
     * Provide your database name, user, and password in the `.env` file
     * Install composer dependencies: `composer install`